I have a personal connection with each of the organizations listed below. If you are looking for a deserving place to share, consider one of these.

 I was honored recently to spend some time with Mapitso Molebatsi Rivera and Thandeka Tutu-Gxashe (the niece and the daughter of Archbishop Desmond Tutu) and learn about their project to provide desks for children of developing countries.
 These lap desks are $20 each and they have a goal of providing 20 million Tutu Desks to 20 million students by 2025.
 We are just so spoiled over here in our country while students in many places don’t have a desk at school or home to write or learn with, yet they all seem so grateful and appreciative of the opportunity to learn.
 To learn more or donate a desk, visit http://tutudesk.org/

 Peace and EDUCATION!

 In March 2015, I took my first trip to Haiti.
 For a week, I lived in the complex in Cange, Haiti, and visited schools and villages in the area.
 The focus of my trip was the small library there which is growing, and is in need of help to do that.
 When I was there, I saw students reading their school books and studying under outdoor lamps in the complex late into the evening.
 They love to learn, they want to learn, and an education is the best thing we give them.
-We are trying to raise money to build a larger library to serve the community of Cange and the surrounding villages.
+We are trying to raise money to build a larger library to serve the surrounding villages.
 Learn more and donate here.

 Patio Projects, Guanajay, Cuba